ycyang2016/flask_server/README.md

 > python run_server.py Development --port 12345

 * <>: This is config settings.
 The file in [settings/environment.py](https://github.com/ycyang2016/flask_server/tree/master/settings/environment.py).
 Development means use the Development class.
-* \-\-port: server listen port number
+* \-\-port: server listen port number.
-* \-\-threaded: server allow the number of thread run at the same time
+* \-\-threaded: server allow the number of thread run at the same time.
-* \-\-process: server allow the number of process run at the same time
+* \-\-process: server allow the number of process run at the same time.